Ohio passes second, less restrictive, abortion bill

-CLEVELAND Ohio lawmakers passed a second piece of legislation in two days on Thursday restricting abortion access in the state by banning the procedure after 20 weeks of gestation.
+CLEVELAND (Reuters) - Ohio lawmakers passed a second piece of legislation in two days on Thursday restricting abortion access in the state by banning the procedure after 20 weeks of gestation.

 Senate Bill 127 was passed by the state House 64-29 on Thursday and then again later in the evening by the Senate 23-8.
 The Senate had approved the bill early last year but had to approve it again because of changes made by the House.